-- 5.2 Responsibilities Reviewed.
-The evaluation shall include review of the faculty member's professional responsibilities in teaching, research, service, patient care, and administration. - 5.3 Notice of Evaluation.
-Reasonable individual notice of at least six months of intent to review will be provided to a faculty member. - 5.4 Material Submitted.
-The faculty member being evaluated shall submit a résumé, including a summary statement of professional accomplishments, and shall submit or arrange for the submission of annual reports and teaching evaluations.
-The faculty member may provide copies of a statement of professional goals, a proposed professional development plan, and any other additional materials the faculty member deems appropriate. - 5.5 Review of Evaluation.
-In accordance with institutional policy, initial evaluation of the faculty member's performance may be carried out by the department, department chair (or equivalent), dean, or peer review panel, but in any event must be reported to the chair (or equivalent) and dean for review.
-Evaluation shall include review of the current résumé, student evaluations of teaching for the review period, annual reports for the review period, and all materials submitted by the faculty member. - 5.6 Peer Review.
-If peer review is not required by institutional policy, the peer review process may be initiated by the faculty member, department chair (or equivalent), or dean.
-If peer committees are involved, the members shall be representative of the college/school and will be appointed, on the basis of their objectivity and academic strength, by the dean in consultation with the tenured faculty in the college/school or pursuant to other process as defined in institutional policies.
-If peer review is involved, the faculty member will be provided with an opportunity to meet with the committee or committees. - 5.7 Communication of Results.
-Results of the evaluation will be communicated in writing to the faculty member, the department chair/dean, the chief academic officer, and the president for review and appropriate action.
-Possible uses of the information contained in the report should include the following:
+- (c) Responsibilities Reviewed.
+The evaluation shall include review of the faculty member's professional responsibilities in teaching, research, service, patient care, and administration.
+Institutional policies shall detail the criteria and factors to be evaluated. - (d) Notice of Evaluation.
+Reasonable individual notice of at least six months of intent to review shall be provided to a faculty member. - (e) Material Submitted.
+The faculty member being evaluated shall submit a curriculum vita, including a summary statement of professional accomplishments, and shall submit or arrange for the submission of annual reports and teaching evaluations.
+The faculty member may provide copies of a statement of professional goals, a proposed professional development plan, and any other additional materials the faculty member deems appropriate. - (f) Review of Evaluation.
+In accordance with institutional policy, initial evaluation of the faculty member's performance may be carried out by the department, department chair (or equivalent), dean, or peer review committee, but in any event must be reported to the chair (or equivalent) and dean for review.
+Evaluation shall include review of the current curriculum vita, student and any peer evaluations of teaching for the review period, annual reports for the review period, and all materials submitted by the faculty member. - (g) Peer Review.
+Comprehensive periodic evaluation of tenured faculty shall include peer review.
+The members of peer review committees shall include representatives of the college/school or department and will be appointed, on the basis of their objectivity and academic strength, by the dean or chair in consultation with the tenured faculty in the college/school or department or pursuant to other process as defined in institutional policies.
+The faculty member shall be provided with an opportunity to meet with the committee or committees.